Spinal Cord Stimulator Implant

 What conditions are treatable with Spinal Cord Stimulator Implants?

-Candidates for Spinal Cord Stimulator Implants are those people who suffer from chronic pain related to (FBSS) failed back surgery syndrome, complex regional pain syndrome, ischemic leg pain, chronic lower back and leg pain, and nerve related pain and numbness.
+Candidates for Spinal Cord Stimulator Implants are those people who suffer from chronic pain related to (FBSS) failed back surgery syndrome, complex regional pain syndrome, ischemic leg pain, chronic lower back and leg pain, and nerve-related pain and numbness.
 It is also used experimentally for conditions such as MS (multiple sclerosis), intractable angina, pelvic/abdominal pain and paraplegia.

 How is the Spinal Cord Stimulator Implant procedure performed?

 The procedure is conducted as an outpatient procedure with local anesthetic and a sedative, and is a mildly invasive procedure compared to a simple injection.
 The procedure usually takes about 60 minutes to perform.
-To first determine if the treatment is effective, the Chicago pain doctor will place electrodes into the skin and the patient will carry an external stimulator that they can control the level of stimulation.
+To first determine if the treatment is effective, the Chicago pain doctor will place electrodes into the skin and the patient will carry an external stimulator that can control the level of stimulation.

 If the treatment proves effective at relieving at least 50% of the individual’s pain, the doctor will then implant electrodes into the spinal canal (wire leads from the electrodes to the stimulator, and the stimulator itself) are implanted subcutaneously (under the skin).
 The device is programmable from outside the skin, and it’s also rechargeable.
 The latest SCS implants are truly remarkable and have over 200 programming options.